dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 decisions regarding content and its related meaning to the judgement of the artist or the analytical approach of the researcher accordingly.

-The *unit* is defined as the basic element for the construction of a virtual sound environment and its several types, followed by considerations of some complimentary elements and a discussion concerning interaction.
-The second part of the paper will touch on the basics of unit creation, as well as their behaviour and interaction, presenting a number of techniques that are essential for every implementation.
+The **unit** is defined as the basic element for the construction of a virtual sound environment and its several types, followed by considerations of some complimentary elements and a discussion concerning interaction.
+The second part of the article will touch on the basics of unit creation, as well as their behaviour and interaction, presenting a number of techniques that are essential for every implementation.

-## The Main Building Blocks {#themainbuildingblocks}
+## The Main Building Blocks

 ### Units